Bjeaurn/training-custom-angular-reactivity/presentation.md

 }
 ```

 Note: A declarative example.
 We write the "recipe" and every definition has its own easy to follow set of rules.
+This also allows for stream composability!

 ----